 All students with a student residence permit/visa are allowed to work in Sweden during the student residence permit period.

 Please do not depend on working to support yourself during your study period as it is very difficult to find available part-time jobs.
 Many employers require Swedish language skills, and depending on your university workload, it may be difficult for you to commit to work outside of studies.

 A part-time job can ease your financial situation and be enjoyable, but the amount of money you earn will not be enough for you to live on or to pay tuition fee.
 You have to organise the finances before you come here.
 This is also required for you to be granted a residence permit.

-The regulations regarding health insurance differ depending on which country you are from and for how long your are studying in Sweden.
-Please read carefully below to get guidance regarding your personal situation.
+The regulations regarding health insurance differ depending on which country you are from and for how long you are studying in Sweden.
+Please read carefully below for guidance regarding your personal situation.

 Travel to Halmstad